AnastasiaKratschmer/projectMST/README.md

 ```diff
 !
 A GOOD LOOKING TRAVERSAL ORDER IS BEING SPIT OUT, but the merge is has the problem that the positon_dict going into the extend_alignment_chaos is static, but the position of a certain string in the M(A) is far from...... so that needs fixin' 5/8 2023, but promising results on some seqs (far from all) ).
 ```
+* Update 28/8: the version in only_new_algo_01 does work, the result is just not that good for now..
+I think there may still be problems with the traversal :)

 ```diff
 - text in red